imageio/imageio/docs/plugins.rst

-Imageio is designed such that plugins mostly only need to implement private methods.
-These private methods are called from public methods.
+Imageio is designed such that plugins only need to implement a few private methods.
+The public API is implemented by the base classes.
 In effect, the public methods can be given a descent docstring which does not have to be repeated at the plugins.

 For the :ref:`imageio.Format<insertdocs-imageio-Format>` class, the following needs to be implemented/specified:

-  * The format needs a short name, a description and a list of file extensions that are common for the file-format in question.
+  * The format needs a short name, a description, and a list of file extensions that are common for the file-format in question.
   * Use a docstring to provide more detailed information about the format/plugin.
-  * Implement _get_reader_class() and _get_writer_class() to return the
-    Reader and Writer corresponding the format.
   * Implement _can_read(request), return a bool.
 See also the Request class.
   * Implement _can_save(request), dito.

-For the :ref:`imageio.Reader<insertdocs-imageio-Reader>` class:
+For the imageio.Format.Reader class:

+  * Implement _open(**kwargs) to initialize the reader, with the user-provided keyword arguments.
-  * Implement _read_data(*indices, **kwargs)
+  * Implement _close() to clearn up
-  * Implement _read_info(*indices, **kwargs), empty indices means global info.
-  * Implement _mshape(), should implement the shape of the data.
-1 for single image, 5 for 5 images (4,5) for a series of 4 images of 5 stacks, etc.
-    Under construction... we might also want to specify that we dont know the number if images.
+  * Implement _get_length() to provide a suitable length based on what the user expects.
+Can be np.inf for streaming data.
-  * Implement _init() and _close() to open and close files and resources.
+  * Implement _get_data(index) to return an array and a meta-data dict.
+  * Implement _get_meta_data(index) to return a meta-data dict.
+If index is None, it should return the 'global' meta-data.
+  * Optionally implement _get_next_data() to provide allow streaming.

-For the :ref:`imageio.Writer<insertdocs-imageio-Writer>` class:
+For the imageio.format.Writer class:

+  * Implement _open(**kwargs) to initialize the writer, with the user-provided keyword arguments.
-  * Implement _save_data(data, *indices, **kwargs)
+  * Implement _close() to clearn up
-  * Implement _save_info(info, *indices, **kwargs), empty indices means global info.
+  * Implement _append_data(im, meta) to add data (and meta-data).
-  * Implement _init() and _close() to open and close files and resources.
+  * Implement _set_meta_data(meta) to set the global meta-data.

 .. insertdocs end::